StrayDragon/flask-x-openapi-schema/docs/file_uploads.md

 ## Multiple File Uploads

-You can handle multiple file uploads by using multiple parameters with the `x_request_file` prefix followed by the file name.
+You can handle multiple file uploads by using multiple parameters with the `_x_file` prefix followed by the file name.

 ```mermaid
 sequenceDiagram